narudoltatiyavattanachai/tc375_rtos_gw/README.md

 - Ethernet processing on separate core
 - Safety-critical tasks isolation
 - Real-time signal processing distribution

+---

+## Legacy Documentation
+See `README_LEGACY.md` for details on previous single-core and older multi-core demo implementations.
+Some function and file names may differ from the current codebase.

 This multi-core FreeRTOS implementation provides a foundation for complex, distributed real-time applications on the AURIX™ TC375 platform.